kylejones200/psis_4700_applied_ai/webslides/topic_AI-Ready-Data.md

 ## Example: Images and Scanned Files

-AI can't read pixels as words.
+AI can't read pixels as words
 You must:
-Use OCR to detect text.
+Use OCR to detect text
-Clean noise or skewed scans.
+Clean noise or skewed scans
-Tag images with context (date, document type, author).
+Tag images with context (date, document type, author)
 Only then can you build retrieval or classification systems

 > Concrete examples illustrate abstract concepts and show how ideas apply in practice.
 Pay attention to what made these particular cases succeed or fail.